|

 Santorini takes your breath away the first time you see it, especially if you arrive by boat and look up at the sheer rusty cliff soaring above you, with its frosting of villages lining the top.
 Hard to see how you will ever dock at the tiny little port carved into the rock, let alone get up to the village, as the sea churns away at the foot of the cliff.

-Santorini offers its visitors one of the world's most exceptional vistas - the volcanic crater of ancient Thira which blew 3,400 years ago.
-You are on the lip, overlooking a newly forming, live, black island.
+Santorini offers its visitors one of the world’s most exceptional vistas – the volcanic crater of ancient Thira, which blew 3,400 years ago.
+You are on the lip, overlooking a newly-forming, live, black island.
 Look left and right to staggering curving red, ochre, cream, brown and black striped cliffs rising sheer from the sea.
-Snow white habitations dance in the light on the very edges of these towering rock faces thrust up and outwards in a phenomenal explosion that brought down the entire Minoan civilisation.
+Snow-white habitations dance in the light on the very edges of these towering rock faces thrust up and outwards in a phenomenal explosion that brought down the entire Minoan civilisation.

 There have been many outbursts since as the tectonic plates of Africa and Europe collide, with the last major quake in 1956.
-But don't worry - your charming cave-conversion nestled in the pumice has been rebuilt to withstand any future shocks.
-Before tourism, Santorini was another world - one of pirates, Venetian duchies, occupying Ottomans, fleets of sailing ships (170 in Oia's prime), pumice mines ( pumice, stronger than cement was used to build the Suez Canal in 1869), tomato canning factories (those little cherry type grown in moisture- retaining volcanic soil are super tasty), and wine exports worldwide of both red and white.
+But don’t worry – your charming cave-conversion nestled in the pumice has been rebuilt to withstand any future shocks.
+Before tourism, Santorini was another world – one of pirates, Venetian duchies, occupying Ottomans, fleets of sailing ships (170 in Oia’s prime), pumice mines (pumice, stronger than cement, was used to build the Suez Canal in 1869), tomato canning factories (those little cherry type grown in moisture-retaining volcanic soil are super tasty) and wine exports worldwide of both red and white.

 Many do not get beyond their villa poolside improbably perched on the extremities of the lava crust.
 But for those who do, there is much to see and do.

-The incomparable light of the Aegean - the islands float on the blue and are washed by the light.
+The incomparable light of the Aegean – the islands float on the blue and are washed by the light.
 Below Oia the shimmering silvery sea silhouettes a graceful threemaster threading her way between the islands.
-The sunsets are otherworldly (from Franco's in Fira with a Bellini, or from Kastro in Oia with a Daiquiri they are legendary) - but try that from the southern promontory of Faros, with the lighthouse on the left and the entire ring of cliffs and islands lit against a peach pink sea.
-This end of the island is the last genuine agricultural part of Santorini, with the meltemi (summer northerlies) lashing at the solitary chapels, farmhouses and vines (woven into protective basket shapes), with women making local cheeses and decorated donkeys and mules carrying panniers of harvested grapes to base instead of taking cruise-ship tourists up the cliffs to “gold street”.
+The sunsets are otherworldly (from Franco’s in Fira with a Bellini, or from Kastro in Oia with a Daiquiri they are legendary) but try that from the southern promontory of Faros, with the lighthouse on the left and the entire ring of cliffs and islands lit against a peach pink sea.
+This end of the island is the last genuine agricultural part of Santorini, with the meltemi (summer northerlies) lashing at the solitary chapels, farmhouses and vines (woven into protective basket shapes), with women making local cheeses, and decorated donkeys and mules carrying panniers of harvested grapes to base instead of taking cruise-ship tourists up the cliffs to gold street.

-Close by here is the site of Akrotiri - destroyed in that 1450 BC explosion.
-This ancient Minoan city has to be on a par with Pompeii, a whole city enveloped by crawling lava with total destruction.
-Here the difference is that no inhabitants or their livestock and house animals were found, meaning that there had been a warning to evacuate - but to where?
-What do remain are house wall paintings, giving a brilliant imagery of what life was like.
-Gazelle-like women gather saffron, blue-faced monkeys play, swallows dart and flirt, and the fleets of the kingly are rowed through seas filled with marine life.
-(The originals are in the National Archaeological Museum in Athens, though you may see some in the Museum in Fira and impressive replicas in the barrel-like vaults of the Petros Nomikos Centre in Firastefani.)
+Close by here is the site of Akrotiri – destroyed in that 1450 BC explosion.
+This ancient Minoan city has to be on a par with Pompeii, a whole city enveloped by crawling lava.
+Here the difference is that no inhabitants or their livestock and house animals were found, meaning that there had been a warning to evacuate – but to where?
+What do remain are wall paintings, giving a brilliant imagery of what life was like.
+Gazelle-like women gather saffron, blue-faced monkeys play, swallows dart and flirt, and the fleets of the king are rowed through seas filled with marine life.
+(The originals are in the National Archaeological Museum in Athens, though you may see some in the Museum in Fira, and impressive replicas in the barrel-like vaults of the Petros Nomikos Centre in Firastefani.)
 Excavations are still ongoing.
 The island has been the centre of theories on the location of the lost city of Atlantis for over a hundred years, and still fascinates those with a passion for history and legend.

-The village of Megalohori offers a glimpse of life on Santorini as it was before the tourists( though it has been restored for tourists!)
+The village of Megalohori offers a glimpse of life on Santorini as it was before the tourists (though it has been restored for tourists!)
 There is much more to famous Oia than meets the eye.
 Once the main maritime centre of the island, the sea captains lived on the inward side of the main street, and the crew members lived in descending hierarchical order downwards through the levels of pumice cave dwellings.
 The village buzzed in winter when the fleet was back home, and was quiet in summer waiting for the return of ships and fathers.

 Fabulous dining, great local specialities that are unique to the island, and wines and foods with an extra taste all owing to the magical volcanic soil.
 Plenty of activities for the sporty, the adventurous, and the restless.

-Those with just a few days to spend, those wanting to combine a stay with a visit to Mykonos, Crete or Paros, those wanting to combine a land stay with day cruising and yacht charters - the island has sensibly recognized that a lot of people want to charter a boat for a day or two.
+Those with just a few days to spend, those wanting to combine a stay with a visit to Mykonos, Crete or Paros, those wanting to combine a land stay with day cruising and yacht charters - the island has sensibly recognised that a lot of people want to charter a boat for a day or two.
 Geologists, archaeologists, hydrologists, oenologists, scientists and romantics.
-There have been dozens of documentaries of 'lost legends', 'Atlantis was here' variety.
+There have been dozens of documentaries of the lost Atlantis was here variety.
 Families with older children are well catered for with plenty of adventures and activities to be enjoyed.

 Those searching for a Greece of remote quietude.
 The noise of motorscooters and loud music is not to be underestimated.
 Space is at a premium.
-Those with bad knees or hips or children in pushchairs - Santorini is steep and full of steps!
+Those with bad knees or hips, or children in pushchairs - Santorini is steep and full of steps!
 Cars cannot get to most places so you have to be able to walk.
 Houses do not have gardens here, and the upmarket tourism is all clustered along the volcano crater rim, so no good for those wanting beachfront villas.

 Wineries to visit are those of Sigalas, Boutari, and Antoniou.
 Chilled Thalassitis is a white to be tasted on your terrace at dusk, to feel all's right with you and the world.